 Spiraling costs in England, however, have brought dramatic changes, and have occurred in a rush . . .
 Seemingly ignored by the Government in implementing these changes in compensation is the way that such shifts can alter the advocate's incentives to appear and to perform effectively.
 Here, the U.S. experience is instructive.
 Indigent defendants do not select the lawyer; judges or court personnel make these decisions instead.
 Even if the defendant had the power his counterpart in the United Kingdom now does to choose the lawyer, many lawyers would refuse the appointment.
 Not bound by the cab-rank rule to represent any client who seeks help, many able lawyers do not take appointments, discouraged by the very low fees.
 Those lawyers who do accept appointments are not encouraged by incentives to perform appropriately.
 They are chosen whether they lack acuity or zealousness.
 They are not rewarded for a stellar or efficient performance or punished for a lackluster one.
 Nor do they need to respond to the defendant's desires because of the defendant's difficulty in replacing the appointed lawyer.
 Lawyers thus do not need to develop a reputation for zealous, compassionate representation in order to attract and to keep work.

 Scholarly Commons Citation

 Tague, Peter W., "Economic Incentives in Representing Publicly-Funded Criminal Defendants in England's Crown Court" (2000).
 Georgetown Law Faculty Publications and Other Works.
-Paper 557.
+557.